LeAndrew98/Wii-Nunchuck/README.md

 		/home/pi/hshcribv01.sh

-7. Now it is time to set up a VNC connection so that you can access your Pi on any computer screen.
-From the Start Menu, go -> Preferences->Raspberry Pi Configuration->Interfaces, then set VNC to Enabled.
-Now on the destop in the top right corner, you should see a VNC logo.
-When you click it you should see an IP address for your Pi which will be used to connect it via the VNC software.
-On the computer you would like to use, download VNC viewer here: https://www.realvnc.com/en/connect/download/vnc/

-8. Once the software is installed, connect the ethernet cable from the Pi to the monitor that you want to use so you have a direct connection.
-Now you can simply input the same address you found in the Pi in the VNC software and it should connect.

-9. To turn off the Pi, type sudo powerdown in the terminal or go to the menu and press shutdown.
+7. To turn off the Pi, type sudo powerdown in the terminal or go to the menu and press shutdown.